GENERAL CONDITIONS OF CARRIAGE

 Albastar accepts to transport only wheelchairs with non-spillable electrical storage batteries.

 Wheelchairs are loaded in the hold at no extra cost.
-For any information regarding the transport of stretchers, it is necessary contact the Carrier (for scheduled flights) and our dedicated team (for charter flights) at least 21 day before the
+For any information regarding the transport of stretchers, it is necessary contact the Carrier at the e-mail address email@example.com (for scheduled flights) and firstname.lastname@example.org (for charter flights) at least 21 day before the departure.

 The Carrier shall not be liable for the worsening of the state of health, for the death or any damage to the Passenger whose mental/physical state or whose age may be a danger or a risk to their health, to the aircraft or to any other person on board of the aircraft.
 For safety reasons, the Carrier reserves the right to deny boarding to these Passengers, should they be unaccompanied.

 During the last four weeks of pregnancy prior to delivery (as of the 36th week of pregnancy), a pregnant mother shall not be accepted under any circumstances for carriage by air.
 From the 32nd to the 36th week of pregnancy, she shall be accepted on board Albastar aircraft provided that she produces a Medical Certificate stating that she is fit to travel and fills in and signs a Liability Release Declaration.